deadlydog/deadlydog.github.io/_posts/2012-12-04-have-windows-automatically-login-without-entering-your-password.md

 On the Users tab, clear the box for **Users must enter a user name and password to use this computer**, and click on OK.
 An Automatically Log On dialog box will appear; enter the user name and password for the account you want to use to automatically log into Windows.
-That&#8217;s it.
+That's it.

 [<img title="image" style="background-image:none;padding-top:0;padding-left:0;display:inline;padding-right:0;border-width:0;" border="0" alt="image" src="/assets/Posts/2012/12/image_thumb1.png" width="489" height="529" />](/assets/Posts/2012/12/image1.png)